dkalo97/grocerly-overview/README.md

 Grocerly is an AI-powered recipe and grocery management app for iOS.
 Users build a pantry, get smart recipe suggestions based on what they have, and generate shareable grocery lists — all assisted by a Claude-powered chat interface.
 It targets home cooks who want to reduce food waste and simplify meal planning.

-> **Note:** This repository is private during the active App Store launch window to protect unreleased product details.
-Source access is available to hiring managers and technical reviewers on request.

 ---

 ## Why is this repo private?